 8. BlackSky — Real-Time Geospatial Intelligence

-BlackSky is purpose-built for intelligence workflows rather than repurposed from traditional GIS.
-Their Gen-3 satellites deliver 35cm resolution with hourly revisit capability, and the Spectra AI platform provides automated detection of vessels, aircraft, vehicles, and infrastructure changes.
-With a $322.7M backlog and the NGA Luno A contract, BlackSky has strong government and defense momentum.
+BlackSky was built for intelligence from the ground up, not retrofitted from a GIS tool.
+Their Gen-3 satellites capture 35cm resolution imagery with hourly revisit capability.
+The Spectra AI platform auto-detects vessels, aircraft, vehicles, and infrastructure changes.
+With a $322.7M backlog and the NGA Luno A contract, they’ve got serious government momentum.

 Key strengths:

-- Fastest revisit times in the industry with hourly revisit capability
+- Fastest revisit times in the industry: hourly capability

-- AI-native analytics via Spectra AI platform with automated detection
+- Spectra AI platform with automated detection baked in

 - Purpose-built for GEOINT and intelligence workflows